VON0000/GAP/README.md

 Règles

 - Si même avion :
     - Si TOT - LDT < 1h
         - ARRDEP même parking sur LDT + 5 -> TOT - 5
     - Sinon
         - ARR : LDT + 5 -> LDT + 5 + Gate_T
         - DEP : TOT - 5 - Gate_T -> TOT - 5

 ---

 ### update in 2023/9/24

 #### :question: question

 - :heavy_check_mark:extend those intervals which are less than 40 mins to 40 mins
     - but when we meet the situation like TLDT - ATOT less than 40 mins and ALDT - ATOT more than 60 mins, will it cause the problem that the fixed intervals will be changed ?

     - :bulb:maybe not, the new interval was covered by the old interval which was longer. and the interval will not be fixed before the TLDT change to ATOT.
 - ignore the departure set and focus on the arriving set
     - but if there is actual time less than 30 mins, it will cause the problem that we miss the departure set forever.

+---

+### update in 2023/9/28

+#### fix the stupid bug related to pass-by-value and pass-by-reference.:upside_down_face:

+*~~Shameful!!!~~* :clown_face:

+- **getinterval.py function: actual_target**
+- This function used pass by reference for `data`.
+AND the `data` was changed.

+#### fix the bug in variable.py

+i used to delete all of the interval that has a flight who can not be detected (the actual time is later than one hour later, the target time is ealier than recent time)

+now i only delete interval when the undetectable one is at the begin side of the interval

+when it is at the end side of the interval, i change the interval information.

+#### fix the bug in outputdata.py
+the code in function new_data.py used to rearch the right place in `data` was wrong